DavidDragulin/ChatService/README.md

 9. **Cross-Platform Compatibility**: Ensuring the application runs smoothly on different platforms (like Windows or macOS) in addition to Linux could increase its usability.

 10. **Automated Testing**: Developing a suite of automated tests would help ensure the reliability and stability of the application as new features are added or existing ones are modified.

-These improvements would not only enhance the functionality and user experience of the chat application but also provide a great learning opportunity for advanced OCaml programming and network communication concepts.